It's Rush Limbaugh and this, the one and only Excellence in Broadcasting Network.

 She used to be on the Brinkley Roundtable on this week on Sunday mornings.

-She finally said, I gotta go to the Obama White House.
+She finally said, I got to go to the Obama White House.

 I'm not having enough of an impact as a journalist.

-I gotta go to where the power really is.
+I got to go to where the power really is.

-Right over from revolving door from ABC News to the to the Obama administration.
+Right over the revolving door from ABC News to the Obama administration.

 And she's on Obama, Chairman Obama's channel.